 Inside every child is a deep desire to learn.
-We inspire and nourish this desire—and expect it from every single teacher, student, and staff member—every single day.
+We inspire and nurture this desire — and expect it from every single teacher, student, and staff member — every single day.

 Learning at Friends Academy is a shared experience, whether it’s preschoolers developing a class project to fight hunger or seventh graders engaged in a mock summit on global climate change.
 We empower our students to create their own goals and compile a portfolio to show their progress.
 They think critically about how to improve academically and succeed when they encounter challenges.
 Our teachers understand the strengths of each student, and dedicate themselves to developing cross-curricular projects, planning field trips, and implementing innovative strategies that excite young minds.